Roki100/bass-v2-translations/README.md

 ###### If you find any wrongly translated string and you want to fix it, also make pull request

+###### If you want to translate Bass to language which has no file in this repo, pr new file (not empty please, and follow other translation string names etc.)

 ###### Use issues only for **requesting** new languages